 Trusted & Reliable Partners in the Legal Industry

 Process serving is a specialized field within the legal industry that requires training, experience, and competence.
 We are a registered company with years of practice and can handle any type of assignment, including serving papers to CSC Lawyers Incorporating Service in the Sacramento area.

-Our process servers go through an extensive training on how to serve court documents properly and effectively.
+Our process servers in Sacramento go through extensive training on how to serve court documents properly and effectively.
 They are also required to pass a background check before working on any projects for our clients.